Celebrate Pride with Virago

 Watching from the sidelines, their friend Sylvester regrets that Jane should be 'loved and bullied and perhaps even murdered by that frightful Jessica', but decides it's none of his business.
 When the Irish gentleman George Playfair meets Jane, however, he thinks otherwise and entices her to Ireland where the battle for her devotion begins.

-'A gorgeous exploration of the messy and fragile nature of friendship and all the many forms of love, as well as of the primal need we all have to belong' IRISH TIMES
+'A gorgeous exploration of the messy and fragile nature of friendship and all the many forms of love' IRISH TIMES

 'A darkly humorous, keenly observed blend of millennial drift and murder mystery from a razor-sharp writer' RED